Turtle Watch

 Fetching sightings…

-Individual sighting Crossing area near major road (3+ sightings) High activity area (6+ sightings) All iNaturalist sightings Β· Road geometry: OpenStreetMap
+Individual sighting Crossing area near major road (3+ sightings) High activity area (6+ sightings) Powered by iNaturalist Β· Road geometry: OpenStreetMap

 About this map.
 Green dots show individual turtle sightings from iNaturalist (all quality levels, spring–fall).
 Red areas highlight small zones (~0.7 mile grid cells) with 3 or more sightings within approximately 0.35 miles of a major road β€” these are the places most worth slowing down.
 Species are not shown.
 Data is fetched live from iNaturalist and road geometry from OpenStreetMap via the Overpass API.